mkotsovoulou/ods6001a/labs/lab3_1/README.md

             - increment the countdigits variable to keep track of how many digits exist

 2. The main program should:
+    - Read a sentence or a string from the user
     - Call the avg_digits() function by passing `str1` as an argument.
 Assign the value returned from the function to an `average` variable.
     - Display the `average` using only 2 decimal points.